Minnesota State University, Mankato: 1860–1921: Founding and early years

-The State Legislature recognized the need for an education center in southern Minnesota by 1858.
-In 1860 the legislature chartered the development of state run normal schools to serve areas outside of Winona.
-The largest and fastest growing cities outside of Saint Paul, Saint Cloud and Mankato were selected for the sites dependent on local fundraising to establish the schools with seed money.
-Through the efforts of local attorney turned state legislator Daniel Buck, the newly formed City of Mankato donated $5,000 raised from the area community and sold $5,000 in bonds for the founding of the second state normal school, Mankato Normal School.
-Chartered in state law in 1860, the first classes were held in 1868 with an enrollment of 27 students.
-The institution's original mission was to train and educate teachers for rural schools throughout southern Minnesota.
-Early course work included sciences, mathematics, civil engineering, agriculture, western classics, and basic pedagogy.
-The cornerstone of the first Normal School-owned building was laid on June 22, 1869.
-George M. Gage served as the first principal of Mankato Normal School from 1868 to 1872.
+The state legislature recognized the need for an education center in southern Minnesota in 1858.
+In 1860, the legislature chartered the development of other state-run normal schools across the state.
+The largest and fastest-growing cities outside of Saint Paul, Saint Cloud and Mankato, were selected for the sites, dependent on local fundraising to establish the schools with seed money.
+Through the efforts of local attorney and state legislator Daniel Buck, the newly formed City of Mankato donated $5,000 raised from the community and sold $5,000 in bonds to found the second state normal school, Mankato Normal School.
+It was chartered in state law in 1860 and held its first classes in 1868, with an enrollment of 27.
+The school's original mission was to train and educate teachers for rural schools in southern Minnesota.
+Early coursework included mathematics, science, civil engineering, agriculture, western classics, and basic pedagogy.
+The first Normal School-owned building's cornerstone was laid on June 22, 1869.
+George M. Gage served as Mankato Normal School's principal from 1868 to 1872.

-During this early period, Mankato Normal School provided educational certificates that allowed for graduates to become school teachers and a majority of the students were women.
-In relation to this focus on women's education, Mankato Normal School is noted as the first public college in the United States to be headed by a woman, suffragette Julia Sears, in 1872.
-In 1873, Sears was demoted by the State Normal Board to assistant principal and was replaced as principal by Rev. David C. John.
-Sears' salary as assistant principal was reduced from $1,500 to $1,200 and resulted in a letter to Gage that it was doubtful that she would see him again in Minnesota.
-In response, the position as assistant principal was offered to Cornelius Hyde.
+During this period, Mankato Normal School provided educational certificates that allowed graduates to become schoolteachers, and most of the students were women.
+In relation to this focus on women's education, Mankato Normal School is noted as the first public college in the U.S. to be headed by a woman, suffragette Julia Sears, in 1872.
+In 1873, the State Normal Board demoted Sears to assistant principal, replacing her as principal with David C. John.
+Sears's salary as assistant principal was reduced from $1,500 to $1,200 and resulted in a letter to Gage that it was doubtful that she would see him again in Minnesota.
+In response, the assistant principal position was offered to Cornelius Hyde.
 Both Sears and Hyde arrived for work on September 1, 1873.

-After it was determined that Hyde would receive the position, 41 students refused to attend classes and 32 were expelled for failing to return after 3 days.
-60 residents signed a petition requesting that Hyde return to his position as instructor and that Sears would be reinstated as assistant principal.
+After it was determined that Hyde would receive the position, 41 students refused to attend classes and 32 were expelled for failing to return after three days.
+60 residents signed a petition requesting that Hyde return to his position as instructor and that Sears be reinstated as assistant principal.
 This became known as the "Sears Rebellion", which lasted until Sears left the school for a professorship at Peabody Normal School.
-These events would later come to be remembered as a new residence hall was dedicated in honor of Sears in 2008 and a commission on the status of women was founded to support the advancement of women's education at the institution in the 1990s.
+These events were commemorated when a new residence hall was dedicated in honor of Sears in 2008 and a commission on the status of women was founded to support the advancement of women's education at the institution in the 1990s.